-Any new concerns to be discussed in TAS (Team Around the School) with SAP (School Age Plus) or Social Worker, names are not shared just the case for concern so that we can discuss and decide on an appropriate plan of support.
+Any new concerns to be discussed in TAS (Team Around the School) with the Early Help team or Social Worker, names are not shared just the case for concern so that we can discuss and decide on an appropriate plan of support.
 The parent/carer is then rang to gain consent for the support to begin and then only are the details shared.
-The DSL from both the Infant and Junior Schools attend as well as the Junior School Learning Mentor, school nurse and SAP and social worker.
+The DSL from both the Infant and Junior Schools attend as well as the Junior School Learning Mentor, school nurse.
+Early Help team and social worker.
 Actions of support are put in place and reviewed termly.